LamNgo1911/chillify/README.md

 # Chillify - A streaming music platform

-Chillify is a music streaming platform that specializes in calm and soothing music, offering users a relaxing listening experience to help them unwind and destress.
+Chillify is a music streaming platform specializing in calm and soothing music, offering users a relaxing listening experience to help them unwind and destress.